anish-narain/Lab1-Counter/task1/noteOnVerilator.md

 ## Key Ideas ##

-* **System Verilog** is a hardware description and verification language (HDL) for desigining digital hardware.
+* **System Verilog** is a hardware description and verification language (HDL) for designing digital hardware.
 It is a superset of Verilog (like mySQL for SQL).
 System Verilog adds object-oriented programming and is particularly suitable for register-transfer level design (RTL).
 System Verilog is commonly used for designing microprocessors like RISC-V
 * **Verilator** is a software package to simulate System Verilog designs.
 It is a cycle-accurate simulator rather than an event-driven simulator.
 This means:
   * Verilator signals can only be 1 or 0
   * Cannot evaluate glitches in the circuit